pstefa1707/camera-heart-rate-monitor/README.md

 # camera-heart-rate-monitor
-Quick python script which allows you to detect your heart rate by simply placing your finger on a phone camera.
+Quick python script which allows you to detect your heart rate by simply placing your finger on your camera.